NEW YORK STATE ASSEMBLY MEMORANDUM IN SUPPORT OF LEGISLATION submitted in accordance with Assembly Rule III, Sec 1(f)

 to consumers.
 This legislation changes the tax collection payment sched-

-ule by allowing the option for the payment to be made annually rather
+ule by allowing the option for the payment on or before the fiftieth day

 The slow opening of cannabis dispensaries, due to multiple factors, has